aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/vertical/_index.md

 - **Is rotation supported?** Yes, you can rotate the gradient with an `AffineTransform`
 - **What output format is produced?** A standard PostScript (.ps) file
 - **Do I need a license for production?** Yes, a commercial license is required

+## Why add a vertical gradient to a PostScript document?
+Vertical gradients give your pages depth without inflating file size.
+They’re perfect for:

+* Report headers or footers that need a subtle background splash.
+* Highlighting sections in technical manuals or white‑papers.
+* Providing a modern look for charts, diagrams, or promotional flyers.

+Because the gradient is defined in vector form, the output remains crisp at any resolution.

 ## Prerequisites
 Before diving into the tutorial, make sure you have the following prerequisites in place: